Former Colorado paramedic Jeremy Cooper sentenced to probation, work release after conviction in death of Elijah McClain

 Adams County District Judge Mark Warner stayed Cooper's sentence until June 7, which he said will give Cooper time to "make arrangements to continue his employment."

-Former Aurora Fire Rescue paramedic Peter Cichuniec was sentenced last month to 5 years in prison last month, the minimum sentence, and 3 years of probation by the same judge, Adams County District Judge Mark Warner.
+Former Aurora Fire Rescue paramedic Peter Cichuniec was sentenced last month to 5 years in prison last month and 3 years of probation by the same judge, Adams County District Judge Mark Warner.
 He said the sentence and the example it might send are tied to public safety, but also said he does not believe Cichuniec is a risk to the public.

 McClain was walking home in August 2019 when the 23-year-old Black man was confronted by police officers who forcibly restrained him and then the Aurora Fire Rescue paramedics -- Jeremy Cooper and Cichuniec -- injected him with ketamine.